 Honorary Member, Spanish Society for Microbiology, 1991

-stay quite busy.
-Friends have suggested that in order not to work so hard I should un-retire.
-I still suffer from
+Between writing a blog, participating in the podcast This Week in Microbiology, doing some lecturing, attending journal clubs, consulting, editing, and writing, Schaechter stay quite busy.
+Friends have suggested that in order not to work so hard he should un-retire.
+He still suffers from

 cacoethes scribendi, the itch of writing.